Banana rhubarb muffins are perfection. Soft, moist, a crunchy top, a little sweet, a little tart. You couldn’t ask for more!

 How to harvest rhubarb

-When you harvest rhubarb, grab the stalk near the ground and gently pull.
+When harvesting rhubarb, grab the stalk near the ground and gently pull.
 I was shocked when I realized I didn’t need to cut my rhubarb stalks with a knife!
 It literally just pulls right out of the ground.
 It’s amazing.
 It also seems to help the plant to do it that way.
 When I used to harvest with a knife, the part I left in the ground ended up rotting.
 This way, the plant knows the stalk is gone and goes to work producing more.

 diced rhubarb